There are many reasons why employees leave employers; poor management, office location, lack of career growth, or a plan to start a new business

 What Else Should I Receive Upon Resignation?

-Apart from your back pay, your employer should also release your Certificate of Employment, BIR Form 2316, and a release waiver and quitclaim (which you need to sign) to acknowledge the receipt of your final pay.
-If you have health insurance, you can also keep using it until it expires.
-Just make sure to inform your Human Resource Manager so they can notify your insurance provider.
+Apart from your back pay, your employer should also release your Certificate of Employment, BIR Form 2316, and a release waiver and quitclaim (that you need to sign) to acknowledge the receipt of your final pay.

 Am I Also Entitled to a Separation Pay?

-Resignation is a momentous part of every person’s career.
-Make it right and keep track of the benefits you should receive.
+Before handing that resignation letter, take note of the benefits you may receive.
 Talk to your immediate head or Human Resource Manager to align your resignation with your contract.
 Good luck!